mattermost/docs/source/help/getting-started/organizing-your-sidebar.rst

 Grouping unread messages
 ------------------------

 Catch up on all your unread channels in one place at the top of your sidebar with a one-click **Unreads** category.
+By default, Mattermost offers a one-click **Unreads** filter to only show channels with unread activity.
+Instead, you may choose to automatically group unread channels in their own category at the top of your sidebar.

 Go to **Main Menu > Account Settings > Sidebar**, set **Group unread channels separately** to **On**, then select **Save**.